JCC High School Counseling Center

 JCC High School Graduation Requirements

-Printed check off sheets are also available in the Counseling Center.
+Printed check off sheets are available in the Counseling Center.

 College in the Schools (CIS) also known as concurrent enrollment offers high school students the opportunity to earn college credit and high school credit at the same time.
 Students must qualify to earn dual credit.
 The courses offered at JCC HS and the qualifications students must meet can be found on page 3 of the 2025- 2026 JCC HS Registration Guide.
 A major benefit of taking CIS classes is that the classes are taught by high school teachers who are available every school day.
-Students know their high school teachers and have easy access to getting extra help.
+Students know their high school teachers and have easy access to getting extra help if needed.
+JCC HS partners with Southwest State University and MN West Community & Technical College.

 Postsecondary Enrollment Options (PSEO) might look like an attractive way for students to begin earning college credits; however, the high school student who qualifies is expected to be a college student.
 They communicate directly with college staff/professors/instructors.
 The high school counselor is only expected to confirm qualification, collect the JCC HS PSEO Information sheets, and distribute and send in fall and spring registration forms to the college.
 Any substitutions for required high school credits must have prior approval from the high school counselor or they could only be counted as elective credits.

-Students qualifying for modifications or accommodations in high school classes work directly with the college's student support services for to request possible assistance in their PSEO courses.
-High School casemanagers do not assist PSEO students in PSEO courses or in communication with college staff.
+Students qualifying for modifications or accommodations in high school classes should not expect these adjustments at college.
+Students must advocate for themselves and work directly with student support services to request possible assistance in their PSEO courses from the college.
+High School casemanagers do not assist PSEO students in PSEO courses or in communication with college professors/instructors or staff.

 Parents/Guardians & Students: Closely read the JCC HS PSEO Information sheet.
 It serves as a student’s notice to our district of interest in PSEO.
 Printed copies are available in the Counseling Center.
-It is important for the student and parent/guardian to understand the benefits and consequences of participating in PSEO.
+It is important for the student and parent/guardian to understand the pros and cons of participating in PSEO.
 Time off from regular high school must be allowed with the minimum time being at least a skinny block.
 The maximum amount of time depends on how many PSEO credits a student takes in a semester.
 Students must immediately report changes in their PSEO course schedule to their school counselor so their high school schedule can be adjusted if needed.
+Students are expected to be full-time students all four years of high school.

 Link: More information on dual enrollment can be found on the state website.